-Grouping instructions and roles

-Groups of 3 - recorder, graphing artist, software expert

-- Procedures steps to follow/instructions - 1.
-Put your name on the handout - 2.
-You MUST participate in the class activity or we won't be able to have the correct data! - 3.
-Gather the data based on the number of people, and time elapsed on your handout. - 4.
-After data is collected, get with your group and complete the handout. - 5.
-Participate in the review discussion.

-• Outcome instructions

-Complete the handout given

-• Assessment instructions (peer-teacher)

-Assessment is as follows:

-10 5 1 Points Lab Ethics Brings materials, takes interest, takes care of property, listens attentively Some materials, not focused at all times, takes care of school property, listens attentively No materials, not focused, doesn't take care of property, did not listen to instruction Data All data is clear and easy to read, everything is labeled Most data is there, not labeled Data has not been collected Graph Graph is clear to understand, all data included, all axis' and information labeled Graph is finished, some data included, labels not included Graph is not completed Performance Able to explain concepts in depth, and explain understanding.
+• Statement of problem addressed by lab Discover the relationship between the distance of a shot at the basket, and the number of made baskets.
+Grouping instructions and roles Groups of 2-5 - recorder, graphing artist, software expert, ballboy Procedures - steps to follow/instructions 1.
+Put your name on the handout 2.
+You MUST participate in the class activity or you won't have any data to work with!
+3. Each student will shoot 5-10 shots from 3 ft, 15 ft (FT line), and 19.9ft (3 pt line).
+4. Gather the data based on how many shots you made, and the distance the made shots came from.
+4. After data is collected, get with your group and complete the handout.5.
+Participate in the review discussion. • Outcome instructions Complete the handout given • Assessment instructions (peer-teacher) Assessment is as follows: 10 5 1 Points Lab Ethics Brings materials, takes interest, takes care of property, listens attentively Some materials, not focused at all times, takes care of school property, listens attentively No materials, not focused, doesn't take care of property, did not listen to instruction Data All data is clear and easy to read, everything is labeled Most data is there, not labeled Data has not been collected Graph Graph is clear to understand, all data included, all axis' and information labeled Graph is finished, some data included, labels not included Graph is not completed Performance Able to explain concepts in depth, and explain understanding.
 Completes the task.
 Able to give answers, but not explain learning in depth.
 Completes the task.
 Not able to explain learning, does not complete the task.
-Total Pts. (out of 40)

-Lab Data Collection
+Total Pts. (out of 40) https://wa-appliedmath.org/ Lab Data Collection